How to Host a Slam

 - One month before the big event, send your Slam questions to the judges, along with a list of rules, scoring criteria and a description of their role and responsibilities.
 Worth noting: we always provide our judges and volunteers with a free meal and drinks.

 - The Slam works best if it is not entirely improvised.
-So, two weeks before the event, send the list of questions to all the teams.
+So, about 10 to 14 days before the event, send the list of questions to all the teams.
 This will allow them to get together for a prep and strategy session, which is also a good team-building exercise.
 Different teams prepare for the Slam in their own way.
-Each team will prepare for the Slam in its own way.
 Some may choose to read our own brief Slam Prep Primer, based on what we have learned.

 - A week before the Slam, go to the venue and make sure the tables can be arranged so that teams can sit together.
 You’ll also need a head table for the judges and Slam volunteers, and another table for ticket-takers (if you plan to charge an entrance fee).
 Be sure to test out the sound system.